How often should athletes sprint to get faster? The answer may surprise you.

 I have been in this state before.
 And I do everything I can to avoid it by any means necessary.
 This is why creating balance within your training program is so important.

-How Often Should I Sprint?
+How Often Should Athletes Sprint?

 1) Performing heavy squats and especially heavy deadlifts (over 90 percent of your max)